 How is Republic Day Celebrated in India?

 Republic Day is a national festival and is celebrated on 26th January of every year.
-This day is declared as a national holiday.
+This day is declared a national holiday.
 People celebrate this day with a lot of zeal and happiness.
-The President of India raises the national flag on Rajpath in New Delhi.
-It is followed by a 21 gun salute and the national anthem.
+The President of India hoists the national flag on Rajpath in New Delhi.
+It is followed by a 21-gun salute and the national anthem.
 People from all over the country visit the Rajpath to view the grand celebration of Republic Day.
 The first President who hoisted the flag ceremony was Dr Rajendra Prasad.

-In school, colleges, government offices and private organisations, the celebration is enjoyed with full enthusiasm.
-March past and parade takes place in schools along with the other functions.
+In schools, colleges, government offices and private organisations, the celebration is enjoyed with full enthusiasm.
+March past and the parade takes place in schools along with the other functions.
 Many schools distribute sweets to students.
-The people celebrate the spirit of freedom and forget the difference between them such as caste, religion, language and culture.
+Indians across the country celebrate the spirit of freedom and forget the differences between them, such as caste, religion, language and culture.

-We hope students must have found this essay on Republic Day helpful for their studies.
+We hope students must have found this Republic Day Essay helpful for their studies.
 For more information and the latest updates on CBSE/ICSE/State Board/Competitive exams, keep visiting BYJU’S. Also, download the BYJU’S App for watching interactive study videos.